 Atlanta is world-renowned as a hip-hop mecca, but a rich underground rock scene has been thriving here for decades.
 The hub of that world is the city’s record stores.
 Featuring decades-old institutions to shops that existed just long enough to leave an impact, Atlanta Record Stores is a rock-centric take on a hip-hop town, unfurling the secret history of music underdogs—outliers living among outliers—telling their stories in their native tongue.
 From Jarboe of SWANS to William DuVall of Alice in Chains and Neon Christ to Kelly Hogan, Gentleman Jesse Smith, Atlanta Braves organist Matthew Kaminski, and those surly characters behind the counter at Wuxtry, Wax ‘n’ Facts, Criminal, Ella Guru, Fantasyland, and more, all were drawn by the irresistible lure of vinyl records—all found their communities and their own identities, leaving an indelible mark on the culture of Atlanta.

-Click below to pre-order your copy of Atlanta Record Stores: An Oral History. $23.99 (postage paid).
+Click below to purchase a signed copy of Atlanta Record Stores: An Oral History. $25 (postage paid).